Skip to main content

 Japrak (Stuffed Grape Leaves)

-Albanian version of dolma - grape leaves stuffed with rice, minced meat, herbs.
-Slow-cooked until tender, served with yogurt sauce.
-Popular in Berat and throughout southern Albania.
-Made in large batches for family gatherings.
-Preparation is social activity with family members gathering to wrap hundreds of grape leaves.
-Reflects Mediterranean and Ottoman influences.
+The Albanian take on dolma: grape leaves wrapped around rice, minced meat, and herbs, then slow-cooked until tender and served with yogurt sauce.
+It's a staple in Berat and across southern Albania, usually made in big batches for family gatherings.
+The wrapping itself is a social affair, with relatives sitting down together to roll hundreds of leaves.
+The dish carries both Mediterranean and Ottoman influences.

 Peshk në Zgarë (Grilled Fish)